 Even so, nothing quite prepares you for the massive size and awe-inspiring grandeur of this monument when you stand next to it and gaze up all the way to the top.

 That's exactly the impact Napoleon intended when he ordered the Arc's construction in 1806.

 By then, he'd been Emperor Napoleon for two years.
 With many military victories to his credit during the French Revolution plus a recent victory at Austerlitz, he wanted a highly-visible memorial - specifically, a triumphal arch based on those built by Roman emperors - to honor everyone in his Grande Armée who had fought and died for France during that period, and of course to celebrate his own triumphant rise to the pinnacle of political power across Europe.

 But, delays happened.
 The Arc did not get completed until 30 years later.
 By then, Napoleon was long dead.
 Although his remains eventually got to pass through it en route to their final tomb at Les Invalides, he never got the thrill of passing through the grand arch while alive.

 Today, two centuries after Napoleon's death, your Arc de Triomphe experience will be quite different from anything he might have imagined.

-Head up to the arch's rooftop (get a skip-the-line ticket before you go, or use a Paris Museum Pass or Paris Pass) to see the entire City of Light spread out before you.
+Head up to the arch's rooftop (get a skip-the-line ticket before you go, or use a Paris Museum Pass) to see the entire City of Light spread out before you.
 There's no better place to feel the magic of Paris, one of the world's most beautiful cities.

 For a fun way to see the Arc de Triomphe and other famous monuments such as the Eiffel Tower up close from the ground level, join a famous monuments cycling tour.